-- 1. Shut off or disconnect power to the SGA. - 2.
-Remove the jumper from JP1, noting which end it was installed and place it on JP2. - Remove all inputs from the SGA, but place jumpers to short the following inputs as needed:
+- 1. Shut off/disconnect power to the SGA. - 2.
+Remove the jumper from JP1, noting which end it was installed and place it on JP2. - 3.
+Remove all inputs and outputs from the SGA, but place jumpers to short the following inputs as needed:

-For Type_SA 2-input: no jumpers
+For Type SA-2 mode: no jumpers

-For Type SA_3-input: jumper on ES
+For Type SA-3 mode: jumper on ES

-For Type_D: jumper on ER
+For Type D mode: jumper on EF

-- 4. Power up or reconnect power to the SGA. - 5.
+- 4. Power up/reconnect power to the SGA. - 5.
 With the power on, remove the jumper from JP2. - 6.
-You may now return the jumper on JP2 to its previous location on JP1, remove any jumper on ES or ER and reconnect the inputs, and the SGA will operate in the mode chosen.
-It will continue to operate in this mode each time it is powered up.
+Shut power off again and return the jumper on JP2 to its previous location on JP1, remove any jumper on ES or ER and reconnect the inputs and outputs.
+The SGA will operate in the mode chosen each time it is powered up.